A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics

-Features were organized into three conceptually meaningful blocks: (1) static structural covariates, including demographic and prior academic information; (2) dynamic temporal-behavioural signals, derived from week-by-week engagement; and (3) early-window behavioural summaries, used by the continuous-time comparable branch.
-This block-based structure supports the ablation, explainability, and substantive interpretation analyses that follow \cite{Suresh2022DiscreteTime,Wiegrebe2023DeepSurvivalReview}.
-Table~\ref{tab:feature_blocks} lists all variables in each block together with their computation method.
+\begin{sloppypar} Features were organized into three conceptually meaningful blocks: (1) static structural covariates, including demographic and prior academic information; (2) dynamic temporal-behavioural signals, derived from week-by-week engagement; and (3) early-window behavioural summaries, used by the static early-window branch.
+This block-based structure supports the ablation, explainability, and substantive interpretation analyses that follow \citep{Wiegrebe2023DeepSurvivalReview}.
+Table~\ref{tab:feature_blocks} lists all variables in each block together with their computation method. \end{sloppypar}

-Preprocessing was harmonized across model families as far as their input representations allowed.
+Preprocessing was standardized across models as far as their input representations allowed.
 Numeric variables were imputed with the median and categorical variables with an explicit missing category.
 Categorical predictors were encoded through one-hot expansion with unknown categories ignored at test time, and numeric variables were standardized.
 Crucially, all preprocessing transformations were fitted on the training partition only and then applied to validation and test data, so that no information from held-out observations influenced feature transformation.

 Class imbalance handling was intentionally conservative: no explicit resampling or reweighting was applied across any of the 14 tuned families.
-A sensitivity experiment confirmed that explicit inverse-frequency class weighting enlarged rather than reduced dynamic-arm calibration gaps (weighted IBS 0.44--0.52, calibration gap 0.24--0.30 at horizon 10, versus unweighted IBS 0.14, gap 0.09--0.10), validating the unweighted design choice.
+A sensitivity experiment confirmed that explicit inverse-frequency class weighting enlarged rather than reduced Family~A calibration gaps (weighted IBS 0.44--0.52, calibration gap 0.24--0.30 at horizon 10, versus unweighted IBS 0.14, gap 0.09--0.10), validating the unweighted design choice.

-The dynamic arm uses only person-period information observed up to horizon $t$; the comparable arm generates a full survival curve from fixed early-window inputs (main window = first four weeks), preventing use of post-window information.
-A sensitivity grid ($w \in \{2, 4, 6, 8, 10\}$ weeks) confirmed that IBS and concordance were stable across window choices (Table~\ref{tab:appendix_window_sensitivity}).
+Family~A uses only person-period information observed up to horizon $t$; Family~B generates a full survival curve from fixed early-window inputs (main window = first four weeks), preventing use of post-window information.
+A sensitivity grid ($w \in \{2, 4, 6, 8, 10\}$ weeks) was evaluated across window lengths; results are reported at the canonical window ($w=4$ weeks), which was held fixed for all primary benchmark comparisons (Table~\ref{tab:appendix_window_sensitivity}).

 See Figure~\ref{fig:methods_data_pipeline} for a schematic summary of the dual data preparation pipeline.